JohannesSBA/united-national-health/README.md

 - `/api/globaladmin/security/alerts`
   - `GET` → Surfaces alert history for the Security page.
   - `POST` → Raises alerts via `raiseSecurityAlert()` (kept non-PHI); `PATCH /[alertId]` marks alerts resolved and logs the actor in `AdminActivity`.
+- `/api/globaladmin/email-logs/[logId]`
+  - `GET` → Downloads the decrypted HTML for a single email log (RBAC enforced; server decrypts with `EMAIL_LOG_SECRET`) so reviewers can inspect only the notification tied to a specific activity entry.
+- `/api/globaladmin/email-logs/export`
+  - `GET` → Streams filtered, paginated `EmailLog` entries as an HTML file.
+On export, the server decrypts the AES-256-GCM ciphertext using `EMAIL_LOG_SECRET`, so only Global Admins can view content.
+Query params: `recipient`, `start`, `end`, `page`, `limit`.
+- `/api/globaladmin/actors/[actorId]`
+  - `GET` → Returns metadata (name, email, status, roles, hospitals) for a given user ID so reviewers can decode actors referenced in activity logs.
 - `/api/globaladmin/system/settings`
   - `GET` → Dumps every `SystemSetting` row.
   - `PATCH` → Multiplexer for `maintenance_mode`, `mfa_policy`, `data_retention`, and any additional JSON-based settings through `upsertSystemSetting()`.